bravetechnologycoop/BraveSensor/README.md

 1. Copy public key from the "ODetect Credentials" vault in 1Password into your local `BraveSensor-Server/smartthings_rsa.pub` file

-   - If you are deploying to **dev**, copy the value of `Dev - ODetect SmartThings Automation Public Key`
+   - If you are deploying to **dev**, copy the value of `Dev - BraveSensor SmartThings Automation Public Key`

-   - If you are deploying to **prod**, copy the value of `Prod - ODetect2 SmartThings Automation Public Key`
+   - If you are deploying to **prod**, copy the value of `Prod - BraveSensor2 SmartThings Automation Public Key`

 ### .env files